Fir of Hotova National Park

 Karaburun-Sazan National Marine Park

 Karaburun-Sazan National Marine Park is located in the southern part of Albania and it is established to be the only National marine park of the country in 2010.
 The marine park is 16 km long and covers an area of 12.428 hectares of surface in total.
-The park consists of surrounding sea water, one nautical mile from the shores of the Karaburun Peninsula, the largest peninsula in Albania, located in the region of Vlora where the Adriatic Sea meets the Ionian Sea, and the Sazan Island, the largest island in Albania.
-The Karaburun Peninsula itself is a managed nature reserve, while Sazan Island is a military zone which was opened for the public in July 2015.
-There are two ways to discover the scenic beauty of the area, the breathtaking isolated beaches and stunning views of the coastline, as well as its cultural values, such as: ruins of Greek, Roman and World II ships and ancient inscriptions of sailors on shore; by the sea or through all day hiking for the admires of the adventure travels.
-A really important re-marque before you decide to explore the treasure of this National Park is that permission may be required from the local authorities, as the park is located nearby military bases.
+The park consists of surrounding seawater, one nautical mile from the shores of the Karaburun Peninsula, the largest peninsula in Albania, located in the region of Vlora where the Adriatic Sea meets the Ionian Sea, and the Sazan Island, the largest island in Albania.
+The Karaburun Peninsula itself is a managed nature reserve, while Sazan Island is a military zone that was opened for the public in July 2015.
+There are two ways to discover the scenic beauty of the area, the breathtaking isolated beaches and stunning views of the coastline, as well as its cultural values, such as ruins of Greek, Roman and World II ships and ancient inscriptions of sailors on shore; by the sea or through all day hiking for the admires of the adventure travels.
+An important re-marque before you decide to explore the treasure of this National Park is that permission may be required from the local authorities, as the park is located nearby military bases.

 Small Prespa Lake

-Small Prespa Lake is home of the island Agios Achilleios, where you can find the traces of the Byzantine Period and the Early Christianity.
+Small Prespa Lake is home to the island Agios Achilleios, where you can find traces of the Byzantine Period and the Early Christianity.
 The basilica devoted to Saint Achilles of Larissa and the fact that this island used to be the early capital of Tsar Samuel, emphasize the historical importance of this lake and the region and thus, turning it into a famous tourist center.

 Valbona Valley National Park

-Valbona Valley National Park, also called the miracle of the Albanian Alps is a part of the Prokletije mountain range.
+Valbona Valley National Park also called the miracle of the Albanian Alps is a part of the Prokletije mountain range.
 It was proclaimed a National Park in 1996 and it covers an area of 8000 hectares.
-It is a trans-boundary park (Albania/Montenegro) with the highest bio-diversity value of the country’s mountain mainland.
-The National Park is offering a natural and cultural potential for an economic development of the area.
+It is a trans-boundary park (Albania/Montenegro) with the highest biodiversity value of the country’s mountain mainland.
+The National Park is offering a natural and cultural potential for the economic development of the area.
 The high mountains are a perfect base for alpinism.
-The cultivation of the tradition and the cultural legacy contribute to the development of the culture tourism.
+The cultivation of the tradition and the cultural legacy contribute to the development of cultural tourism.
 Welcoming people from the few villages are happy to reveal their lifestyle.
 Their way of cooking is entirely traditional and the agricultural and livestock products produced by them are completely organic.
 In combination with the healthy climate, the clean and fresh air and water and the completely unpolluted nature are creating a perfect base for even greater development of the rural and medical tourism.
 Valbona National Park is expected to be one of the most important oases of the country.
-All of its natural resources are providing diverse experiences for the travellers.
+All of its natural resources are providing diverse experiences for travellers.